OpenTelemetry Collector Setup

 If you don't have access to that env var then write directly the endpoint and ensure it matches the env var at all time.

-1. Setup the processors, handling the received data.
+Setup the processors, handling the received data.

-We are going to configure 3 processors:
+We are going to configure 3 processors:- memory_limiter to prevent out of memory situations.

 Many more processors are available, refer to https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor